Strategic Defence Review (1998): SDR New Chapter

 Following the September 11th attacks on New York and Washington the Secretary of State for Defence, Geoff Hoon announced that work would be undertaken on a New Chapter to the Strategic Defence Review.
 This reviewed again the UK's defence posture and plans to ensure that the country possessed the right capabilities and the right forces to meet the additional challenges faced after 9/11.
 The review concluded;

 "We need to look further into how we should allocate the investment which is needed, including, for example, to intelligence gathering, network-centric capability (including enhanced strike and Special Forces capabilities and unmanned aerial vehicles), improved mobility and fire power for more rapidly deployable lighter forces, temporary deployed accommodation for troops, and night operations.
 The significant additional resources made available to Defence in Spending Review 2002 will enable us to take this forward with the urgency that the 11 September demands."

+Assessment

+Historian David Edgerton wrote that the SDR committed Britain "to acting primarily with the USA in a wide-ranging programme of global policing" and that our armed forces were designed for "Britain to be the USA’s principal partner" rather than for autonomous defence.

+Historian and defence editor of The Daily Telegraph, John Keegan, wrote that the SDR "leaves our armed forces much where they were under the last government, but defines their various roles in neat and persuasive language".

+The House of Commons Library briefing on the SDR identified two central pillars: moves towards more rapidly deployable armed forces and initiatives to co-ordinate the three services more closely while eliminating duplication and waste.